johannacarolinep/shop-register/README.md

 The program also allows its users to display order history data, as well as to register a new order.

+The intended users of the program are the shop's owner/employees.

 The inventory, order history, and inactive articles data is hosted in a Google Spreadsheet, which is connected to the program.

 Link to [Shop Register](https://shop-register-ce8149331475.herokuapp.com/)